 Visit the Playground at Reids Reserve at Swansea Heads

-Reids Reserve Playground in Swansea Heads received a much-needed makeover in March 2023.
-This has always been a beautiful spot in Lake Macquarie and now with the addition of a new playground it’s even better.
+Reids Reserve Playground in Swansea Heads received a much-needed makeover in 2023.
+This has always been a beautiful spot in Lake Macquarie and now with the addition of a playground it’s even better.
 (Just ignore the construction fences behind the playground).

 reids reserve playground lake macquarie